stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 Note how, in the implementation of `replicate'`, we can refer to `n` and pass it as an explicit argument to `replicate`.

-Deciding, whether to pass inferable arguments to a function implicitly or explicitly is a question of how often the argument is inferable by Idris.
-Note, however, that even in case of an implicit argument, we can still pass the value explicitly:
+Deciding whether to pass potentially inferable arguments to a function implicitly or explicitly is a question of how often the arguments actually *are* inferable by Idris.
+Sometimes it might even be useful to have both verions of a function.
+Remember, however, that even in case of an implicit argument we can still pass the value explicitly:

 ```idris